Welcome to the future: big data and its applications

 Coming from a time of horses and plows, threshers and binders, I bet my ancestors couldn’t have imagined some of agriculture’s recent innovations.

 This discussion with my dad often leads me to imagine what the future of ag will look like.
-Whatever that might be, I think one of the topics brought up at the recent Canadian agri-food policy conference in Ottawa might just be the next giant step towards the future for agriculture: big data.
+Whatever that might be, I think one of the topics brought up at a recent Canadian agri-food policy conference in Ottawa might just be the next giant step towards the future for agriculture: big data.

 Impacts and uses of big data